Who may use Winston House?

 I’m coming to London for the weekend.
 May I reserve the flat at Winston House?

 Possibly.
-The flat is usually occupied by the Honors Study Abroad Program Director, but there are approximately 17 weeks each year when the flat is available for alumni use.
-Click here to check the availability of the faculty flat.
+The flat is usually occupied by the Honors Study Abroad Program Director, but there are approximately 17 weeks each year when the flat is available for alumni use at a weekly or nightly charge as per your needs.
+Please click here to indicate your ideal occupancy dates.

 Can you help arrange for tickets and tours while I visit London?